 Phragmites Control

-Licensed phragmites control and invasive common reed management for waterfront estates, farm properties, and marsh-edge parcels across Maryland's Eastern Shore, Delaware, and Virginia.
-Marshall Property Management — Cambridge, MD.
+Licensed phragmites control and invasive common reed management for waterfront estates, farm properties, and marsh-edge parcels across the Delmarva Peninsula, Eastern Shore MD, DE & VA.
+Marshall Property Management.

 Phragmites is not just a tall grass.